Media Capture

 An AVCaptureDevice Object Represents an Input Device

-You can find out what capture devices are currently available using the AVCaptureDevice class methods devices and devicesWithMediaType:, and if necessary find out what features the devices offer (see “Device Capture Settings”).
+You can find out which capture devices are currently available using the AVCaptureDevice class methods devices and devicesWithMediaType:.
+And, if necessary, you can find out what features an iPhone, iPad, or iPod offers (see Device Capture Settings).
 The list of available devices may change, though.
-Current devices may become unavailable (if they’re used by another application), and new devices may become available, (if they’re relinquished by another application).
-You should register to receive AVCaptureDeviceWasConnectedNotification and AVCaptureDeviceWasDisconnectedNotificationnotifications to be alerted when the list of available devices changes.
+Current input devices may become unavailable (if they’re used by another application), and new input devices may become available, (if they’re relinquished by another application).
+You should register to receive AVCaptureDeviceWasConnectedNotification and AVCaptureDeviceWasDisconnectedNotification notifications to be alerted when the list of available devices changes.

-You add a device to a capture session using a capture input (see “Use Capture Inputs to Add a Capture Device to a Session”).
+You add an input device to a capture session using a capture input (see Use Capture Inputs to Add a Capture Device to a Session).

 Device Characteristics

-The following code example iterates over all the available devices and logs their name, and for video devices their position on the unit.
+The following code example iterates over all the available devices and logs their name—and for video devices, their position—on the unit.

 NSArray *devices = [AVCaptureDevice devices];